GPU Stress Test in a Browser: What It Can and Cannot Tell You

 More free tools to check your setup.

-Benchmark CPU performance with 5 JavaScript tests: integer math, float math, prime sieve, Fibonacci, and JSON parsing.
+Benchmark browser JavaScript CPU speed with integer math, float math, prime sieve, Fibonacci, and JSON parsing.

-Stress test your GPU with a heavy Canvas animation of 500 moving circles.
-Monitor live FPS under load.
+Stress the browser rendering pipeline with a Canvas animation of 500 moving circles and monitor live FPS.

-Benchmark your browser with Math, DOM, String, and Array performance tests.
-Compare your browser speed score.
+Benchmark your browser JavaScript engine with Math, DOM, String, and Array workloads.

-Measure your browser's actual frame rate over 10 seconds using requestAnimationFrame.
+Measure browser animation-frame timing over 10 seconds using requestAnimationFrame.
 See average, min, and max FPS with a live bar chart.

-Measure your browser-to-server round-trip latency with 10 pings.
+Measure browser-to-server HTTP request round-trip time with 10 requests.
 See average, min, and max response time in milliseconds.

 Learn about browser memory management, RAM, and system performance.